rafscarlet/WizardCounterProject/README.md

 # WizardCounterProject
  Tkinter desktop app

+BASIC FUNCTIONALITY:
+- [x] Create player objects with each name given by the user
+- [x] Calculate round points and display the total points
+- [x] Show the final leaderboard after user hits "End Game" in descending order

+EXTRA TASKS:
-Starting screen tasks:<br />
+Starting screen:
-- [ ] Make it possible to edit or clear name list
+- [x] Clear input name list
-- [x] Load from logs csv
+- [x] Load data from logs csv (game_logs.csv)
 - [ ] If there are no game logs give the possibility to create some and start playing with that score

-GameScreen
+- [x] Check if there are 3 to 6 players to play

+GameScreen:
 - [x] Save progress for later

-Leaderboard
+Leaderboard:
-- [ ] Start again (either with the same names or new names)
+- [x] Start new game (either with the same names or new names)
-- [ ] Maybe enter funny comment quote (possibly poem)
+- [x] Maybe enter funny comment quote

-General
+General:
 - [ ] Update the style and add images